Tuesday, December 3, 2024

 Sepsis:

-Sepsis is a severe clinical condition and carries a mortality over 50 %.
-The inflammatory reactions mentioned in Septicemia are operative here also but in aggressive and unregulated manner in sepsis.
-During COVID-19 endemic, the high death rate was due to this process and Cytokine Storm term was used to describe this phenomenon.
+Sepsis is a severe clinical condition and carries a mortality of over 50 %.
+The inflammatory reactions mentioned in Septicemia are operative here also but in an aggressive and unregulated manner in sepsis.
+During the COVID-19 pandemic, the high death rate was due to this process and the Cytokine Storm term was used to describe this phenomenon.
 In sepsis, failure of the heart, lungs, kidneys, brain and liver occurs together.
-A paper published on sepsis based on worldwide case studies, showed Gram negative infection accounted over 50% of sepsis, and gram positive bacteria, fungi and viruses accounted for the rest.
-The source of infection in order of frequency were the lungs, abdomen, and urinary tract and the underlying conditions that favors sepsis were diabetes mellitus, congestive heart failure, renal failure.
+A paper published on sepsis based on worldwide case studies showed Gram negative infection accounted for over 50% of sepsis, and gram positive bacteria, fungi and viruses accounted for the rest.
+The source of infection in order of frequency were the lungs, abdomen, and urinary tract and the underlying conditions that favor sepsis were diabetes mellitus, congestive heart failure, and renal failure.

 Mechanism.

 Most harmful pathogens carry potent endo and exotoxins.
 These toxins act in many ways to kill or paralyze immune cells and cause tissue injury.
-Adhesion of endothelial lying cells are weakened and pathogen and toxins gain entry in the organs and continues to damage tissue.
-White blood cells in their cytoplasm have powerful enzymes in packets called granules and released enzymes are primarily directed towards the pathogens but when produced in excess amount it kills normal cells also and contribution organ damage.
-In addition, in sepsis major alteration in the concentration of blood coagulation factors takes place due to its effect on liver and local tissue.
+Adhesion of endothelial lying cells are weakened and pathogens and toxins gain entry into the organs and continue to damage tissue.
+White blood cells in their cytoplasm have powerful enzymes in packets called granules and released enzymes are primarily directed towards the pathogens but when produced in excess amounts they kill normal cells also and contribute to organ damage.
+In addition, in sepsis major alteration in the concentration of blood coagulation factors takes place due to its effect on the liver and local tissue.
 This causes hemorrhage and also decimated intravascular coagulation and rapid organ failure.

 Effect of sepsis.